 As a part of The University of Western Australia we also offer residents a wealth of resource equipment, knowledge and expertise.
 Residents have worked in collaboration with academics and technicians in the biological and social sciences, arts and humanities, engineering and agriculture departments.

 SymbioticA provides working space, access to resources, libraries and other laboratories within UWA, introductions to UWA staff and WA organisations relevant to your project.
 However, much of what you do as resident must be self-directed.

 Once your application has been accepted, SymbioticA begins making connections with potential collaborators for your project.

-Look at the School of Anatomy and Human Biology and UWA sites to familiarise yourself with the expertise within the University to ensure your research project is possible at UWA.
+Look at the School of Human Sciences and UWA sites to familiarise yourself with the expertise within the University to ensure your research project is possible at UWA.
 You can undertake an online search for special research interests.

 Applications are selected based on:

 Specialists and SymbioticA residents are called on should their expertise be required in the assessment process.